 Matienzo Expedition Caving - background information

-The main Matienzo Expeditions occur around Easter (3 weeks) and from the last week of July into August (4 weeks).
+The main Matienzo Expeditions occur around Easter (3 weeks with the Easter weekend in the middle) and from the last week of July into August (4 weeks).
 Visits occur at other times, e.g. October / November, Christmas/New Year, February and Whit week.

 New cavers to Matienzo are welcome: you may be expedition-experienced or not, but you will have your own personal clothing and equipment, insurance and will have a reasonable knowledge of caving techniques.